-Third Rock environmental scientists have conducted a wide variety of aquatic and terrestrial ecosystems studies, including surveys for state and federally threatened and endangered species across the north and southeast.
-We hold a federal US Fish and Wildlife Service permit for bats, mussels, fish, and insects that covers work in Regions III and IV (Alabama, Florida, Georgia, Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Mississippi, North Carolina, Ohio, South Carolina, and Tennessee).
+Third Rock environmental scientists have conducted a wide variety of aquatic and terrestrial ecosystems studies, including surveys for state and federally threatened and endangered species across the northern and southeastern United States.
+We hold a federal US Fish and Wildlife Service permits for bats, mussels, fish, and insects that covers work in Regions III and IV (Alabama, Florida, Georgia, Iowa, Illinois, Indiana, Kentucky, Michigan, Missouri, Mississippi, North Carolina, Ohio, South Carolina, and Tennessee).
 We have also held or currently hold state collection permits for projects in Kentucky, Tennessee, Georgia, North Carolina, Pennsylvania, Virginia, West Virginia, Indiana, Michigan, Ohio and Mississippi.
 A small sampling of the type of ecological surveys we conduct follows, including those for threatened and endangered bat, mussel, fish, and plant species.

 Approximately 45 bat species can be found in the United States.
-Of these, 19 are found in the eastern U.S. and over half are in decline.
+Of these, 19 are found in the eastern United States. and over half are in decline.
 This is because they are one of the slowest reproducing mammals and because they form large colonies that can easily be destroyed.
-Although one of the most misunderstood groups of animals, bats are a highly beneficial species that is very closely monitored by federal and state wildlife agencies.
-Third Rock scientists routinely conduct habitat, presence/absence and acoustic bat surveys and use radio-tagging to find roost trees/home ranges with telemetry equipment.
-We have experience in the capture and identification of the federally endangered Indiana (Myotis sodalis), gray (Myotis grisescens), Virginia big-eared (Corynorhinus townsendii virginianus), and northern long-eared (Myotis septentrionalis) bats and have numerous mist-net and harp trap setups, acoustic detectors, and transmitters and telemetry receivers to accommodate large and small projects across multiple states.
+Although one of the most misunderstood groups of animals, bats are highly beneficial organisms that are very closely monitored by federal and state wildlife agencies.
+Third Rock scientists routinely conduct habitat, presence or absence acoustic bat surveys, and use radio-tagging to find roost trees or home ranges with telemetry equipment.
+We have experience in the capture and identification of the federally endangered Indiana (Myotis sodalis), gray (Myotis grisescens), Virginia big-eared (Corynorhinus townsendii virginianus), and northern long-eared (Myotis septentrionalis) bats, We own numerous mist-net and harp trap setups, acoustic detectors, and transmitters with telemetry receivers to accommodate large and small projects across multiple states.

 We have conducted mussel surveys for a variety of clients including the Tennessee Valley Authority, Kentucky Transportation Cabinet and numerous maritime industries along the Tennessee, Cumberland and Ohio Rivers.
-We are well equipped for mussel surveys (both large and small) with a large john boat and two canoes, Uniden marine radios, view buckets, brails, underwater transect lines, stainless steel quadrat frames, underwater light and video equipment, and snorkeling and SCUBA equipment.
+We are well equipped for conducting both large and small surveys.
+Our equipment includes a large john boat and two canoes, Uniden marine radios, view buckets, brails, underwater transect lines, stainless steel quadrat frames, underwater light and video equipment, and snorkeling and SCUBA equipment.
 For smaller surveys, we have two full-time certified SCUBA divers, one of whom has a Master’s degree in aquatic biology.
 For larger surveys in which SCUBA is not efficient, Third Rock frequently works alongside surface-supplied air diving crews.

-Fish sampling results are analyzed using the Index of Biotic Integrity (IBI) developed by James Karr and subsequently modified by EPA and various state agencies for use throughout the U.S. Since criteria for an IBI is region- and stream-size specific, the appropriate regional IBI is utilized to assess the fish community sampled.
-Although each regional IBI has been modified for that specific region, in general an IBI uses equally-weighted structural and functional community parameters that are combined to arrive at an overall estimate of community health.
+Fish sampling results are analyzed using the Index of Biotic Integrity (IBI) developed by James Karr and subsequently modified by the EPA and various state agencies for use throughout the United States.
+Since criteria for an IBI is region- and stream-size specific, the appropriate regional IBI is utilized to assess the fish community sampled.
+An IBI is modified for each specific region, and uses equally-weighted structural and functional community parameters that are combined to arrive at an overall estimate of community health.

-The unique skill set and training of Third Rock’s terrestrial ecologists enables us to perform a wide range of botanical surveys, from a complete plant community survey, to a survey for a selected subset of species such as federally listed threatened and endangered species, forest sensitive species, state-listed species or non-native, invasive species.
+The unique skill set and training of Third Rock’s terrestrial ecologists enables us to perform a wide range of botanical surveys.
+These surveys include complete plant community surveys, to a surveys for a selected subset of species such as federally listed threatened and endangered species, forest sensitive species, state-listed species or non-native, invasive species.
 Depending upon the objective, a plant community survey can be designed to produce a species list, a weighted list that gives the relative abundance of the species present, or a statistically valid sampling effort that will provide numerical data on the location, age class, and abundance of plant community members.
-Utilizing belt transects, gradients in species location and abundance can be discerned which can then be related to slope, aspect, land treatment, historical changes or impairment.
+By utilizing belt transects, gradients in species location and abundance can be discerned which can then be related to slope, aspect, land treatment, historical changes or impairment.